mattermost/docs/source/configure/deprecated-configuration-settings.rst

 Inter-Node Listen Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 *Deprecated.
-Not used in version 4.0 and later*
+Not used in Mattermost v4.0 and later*

 The address the Mattermost Server will listen on for inter-node communication.
 When setting up your network you should secure the listen address so that only machines in the cluster have access to that port.
 This can be done in different ways, for example, using IPsec, security groups, or routing tables.